Battle of Frenchman's Butte

-The Battle of Frenchman's Butte, fought on May 28, 1885, occurred when a force of Cree, dug in on a hillside near Frenchman's Butte, was unsuccessfully attacked by the Alberta Field Force.
-It was fought in what was then the District of Saskatchewan of the North-West Territories.
+The Battle of Frenchman's Butte, fought on May 28, 1885, occurred when the Alberta Field Force attacked a force of Cree, dug in on a hillside near Frenchman's Butte.
+The battlefield is located in what was then the District of Saskatchewan of the North-West Territories, now the province of Saskatchewan.

 Background

 Members of a band of Cree led by war chief Wandering Spirit, living in what is now central Alberta and Saskatchewan joined the North-West Rebellion of 1885 after the government forces' defeat at the Battle of Duck Lake.
 The starving fighters seized food and supplies from several white settlements and captured Fort Pitt, taking prisoners.
 Major-General Thomas Bland Strange, a retired British officer living near Calgary, raised a force of cowboys and other white settlers, added to them two units of North-West Mounted Police (NWMP), and headed north.
 He was reinforced by three infantry units from the east, bringing his forces to some 1,000 men.

+His column consists of the Sixty-fifth Battalion 232 soldiers; Winnipeg Provisional Battalion (92nd) 307 soldiers; Strange's Rangers (Alberta scouts) 50 men, and 67 NWMP policemen.

-While he left some of his force to provide protection for the isolated white settlements along the way, he led several hundred troops east to Fort Pitt.
-The Cree burnt the fort ahead of him and retreated to the nearby hills.
-Over the next few days, Strange's scouts fought skirmishes with small groups of Cree and marched over Frenchman's Butte.
+While he left some of his force to provide protection for isolated white settlements along the way, he secured Edmonton then he led his column east to Fort Pitt.
+As he approached, Cree insurgents burnt the fort as they left and retreated to nearby hills.
+Over the next few days, Strange's scouts fought skirmishes with small groups of Cree and in pursuit of Big Bear, marched to the area of Frenchman's Butte.
 On the night of May 27, the Cree dug in at the top of a hill east of the butte and waited.